keboola/developers-docs/extend/generic-extractor/jobs/children.md

 |234|Jane Doe|parent|administrator|Mother Jane|234|
 |345|Jimmy Doe|child|user|Sonny Jimmy|345|

-Because the described system of operator precedence may lead to rather unusual behavior, we recommend that you keep the recursive filter simple.
+Because the described system of operator precedence may lead to rather unusual behaviour, we recommend that you keep the recursive filter simple.